Frida Kahlo Inspired Art Projects for Kids & How to Make Them

 4 Kids 2 Moms share this fun Egg Decorating idea of Frida Kahlo and her Casa Azul

-Self Portraits inspired by Frida Kahlo
+Self Portraits make Fantastic Frida Kahlo Art Projects for Kids!

 Making Mini Masters shows us how to make mixed media Frida Kahlo self portraits